Eureka Rebellion: 20th century

-In 1973, Gough Whitlam gave a speech to mark the largest and most celebrated fragments of the Eureka Flag donated by the descendants of John King going on permanent display to the general public at the Art Gallery of Ballarat.
-He predicted that: "an event like Eureka, with all its associations, with all its potent symbolism, will acquire an aura of excitement and romance, and stir the imagination of the Australian people."
+In 1973, Gough Whitlam gave a speech, to mark the largest and most celebrated fragments of the Eureka Flag donated by the descendants of John King going on permanent display at the Art Gallery of Ballarat.
+He predicted that: "an event like Eureka, with all its associations, with all its potent symbolism, will acquire an aura of excitement and romance, and stir the imagination of the Australian people".

 A purpose-built interpretation centre was erected at the cost of $4 million in March 1998 in the suburb of Eureka near the Eureka Stockade memorial.
 Designed to be a new landmark for Ballarat, it was known as the Eureka Stockade Centre and then the Eureka Centre.
 The building originally featured an enormous sail emblazoned with the Eureka Flag.
 Before its development there was considerable debate over whether a replica or reconstruction of wooden structures was appropriate.
-However, it was eventually decided against, and this is seen by many as a reason for the apparent failure of the centre to draw significant tourist numbers.
+It was eventually decided against, and this is seen by many as a reason for the apparent failure of the centre to draw significant tourist numbers.
 Due primarily to falling visitor numbers the "controversial" Eureka Centre was redeveloped between 2009 and 2011.

+A life-size bronze sculpture of the Pikeman's dog was unveiled in the courtyard of the interpretative centre at Eureka Stockade Memorial Park on 5 December 1999 in a ceremony that was attended by the Victorian premier Steve Bracks, former prime minister Gough Whitlam, and the Irish ambassador Richard O'Brien.

 In 2013 it was relaunched as the Museum of Australian Democracy at Eureka with the aid of a further $5 million in funding from both the Australian and Victorian governments and $1.1 million from the City of Ballarat.
 The centrepiece of MADE's collection was the "King" fragments of the Eureka Flag made available on loan from the Art Gallery of Ballarat, that represent 69.01% of the original specimen.
 In 2018, the City of Ballarat council resolved to assume responsibility for managing the facility.
 MADE was closed and since being reopened has been called the Eureka Centre Ballarat.